Jens Munk

-Jens Munk (3 June 1579 – June 1628) was a Danish-Norwegian navigator and explorer.
+Jens Eriksen Munk (3 June 1579 – 24 June 1628) was a Danish-Norwegian navigator and explorer.
 He entered into the service of King Christian IV of Denmark-Norway and is most noted for his attempts to find the Northwest Passage.

 Early life

 Jens Munk was born on his father's estate Barbu at Arendal in the county of Aust-Agder, Norway.
-His father, Erik Munk, had received several fiefs for his achievements in the Northern Seven Years' War.
+His father, Erik Nielsen Munk, had received several fiefs for his achievements in the Northern Seven Years' War.
 However, his father had a reputation for his brutal rule over his estates which led to several trials.
 In 1585, he was deposed and imprisoned at Dragsholm Castle in Denmark.